Johnny No-Trump: Synopsis

 Johnny, a teen-aged young man, tries to come to terms with himself and his family.
 He wants to leave school to be a poet, to the dismay of his schoolteacher mother.
 The play takes place in February 1965, in a small Long Island, New York town.
 The characters consist of 16-year-old Johnny Edwards; Florence Edwards, his mother; Alexander Edwards, her estranged husband; Harry Armstrong, Johnny's uncle; and Bettina, a "very grown-up" 15-year-old neighbor.

 Reception

+William Goldman, writing about the play in The Season. said "A serious drama needs every conceivable break to survive.
+Johnny No-Trump had nothing whatsoever going for it: a new writer, a director new to Broadway, a cast without box-office appeal.
+It got, on the whole, mixed notices.
+It needed raves.
+It closed."

 In his review in The New York Times, critic Clive Barnes wrote: "There are times when the characters...seem to be talking with absolute truthfulness...within seconds the play... is offering slick gibberish."

 Barnes wrote after it closed "...I regret [it] was abruptly taken off by its producer before it had a chance to get a word-of-mouth resuscitation."

 Walter Kerr, also in The New York Times, wrote that Mercier "is plainly talented, she is already capable of a blunt and crackling speech that insists upon being listened to. ...
 To compound the disaster, the production was superior at every level: director Joseph Hardy displayed a fresh sensibilty that coaxed an altogether unfamiliar reality – at once supple and hardheaded – out of a familiar kind of domestic crisis. ...
 There was ample treasure worth finding."